Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Constructing the API endpoints

-Create a folder called **api** with files for **books.json** and **recipes.json**.
+Let's create a folder called **api** with files for **books.json** and **recipes.json**.
 In the front matter block we just set the layout to null and that's it.
 Now we can construct a JSON file and establish the same relations as we did before in creating the pages for books, recipes and posts.

+The form of the JSON is very mutch dependent of the language in which the data are consumed.
+In the case of React the best advise is to keep the JSON tree as flat as possible.
+This pattern is called **denormalisation** is well known in non-relational databases as MongoDB.
+In this case we would 'connect' the **recipes** data with the **books** data using a **bookId** instead of calling all the data of each book as nested in the **recipes** object.

+## Nested structures

+With Jekyll we could establish every structure of the JSON we want, also deeply nested ones.

 There is only one problem here (fortunatly with a simple solution).
 In order to achieve valid JSON, the last iteration cannot end with a comma.
 Since the if-statement works as a filter, and therefore not all iterations will become valid, a comma cannot be avoided here.
 Let me explain.